 VI.
 Other Administrative Requirements

 (1) The following policies and regulations apply to loans to intermediaries made in response to this NOFA:

-(a) PRLF intermediaries will be required to provide the Agency with the following reports:
+(b) PRLF intermediaries will be required to provide the Agency with the following reports:

 (i) An annual audit;

 (A) The dates of the audit report period need not coincide with other reports on the PRLF.
 Audit reports shall be due 90 days following the audit period.
 Audits must cover all of the intermediary's activities.
 Audits will be performed by an independent certified public accountant.
-An acceptable audit will be performed in accordance with Generally Accepted Government Auditing Standards and include such tests of the accounting records as the auditor considers necessary in order to express an unqualified audited opinion on the financial condition of the intermediary.
+An acceptable audit will be performed in accordance with Generally Accepted Government Auditing Standards and include such tests of the accounting records as the auditor considers necessary in order to express an opinion on the financial condition of the intermediary.